marckassay/PowerBolt/README.md

 Although it's early in development, I can only recall the following conditions that may have issues:

-+ GitHub:  I'm obviously using this as SCM and some Regular Expressions validate URLs expecting it to be the way GitHub has choosen.
++ GitHub:  I'm obviously using this as SCM and some Regular Expressions validate URLs expecting it to be formatted the way GitHub has them.

 + module folder name: Is expected to be the same name as the manifest and root module file.